-In the case \(p\ge d\), it turns out that the obstructions for (\(Q_{tr}\)), which might depend also on the topology of \(M\), do not prevent us to extend fractional Sobolev functions from the boundary to the exterior annulus.
+In the case \(p\ge d\), it turns out that the obstructions for question (\(Q_{tr}\)), which could also depend on the topology of \(M\), do not prevent us from expanding fractional Sobolev functions from the boundary to the exterior annulus.
 Note that, since \(M_\veps\) does not posses any additional hole, \(\p M\) and \(M_\veps\) share the same topological properties.
-This feature is implicitly used in Proposition~\ref{prop:gen_nec_cond} below, proving that, indeed, in this case we can establish the necessity of \eqref{eq:surjectivity_ptrace} for \eqref{eq:extension_property}, and that both problems are equivalent.
+This feature is implicitly used in Proposition~\ref{prop:gen_nec_cond} below, proving that, indeed, in this case we can establish the necessity of property \eqref{eq:surjectivity_ptrace} for property \eqref{eq:extension_property}, and that both problems are equivalent.

 In contrast, for \(p<d\), the problem of extending functions in \(W^{1-1/p,p}(\p M;N)\) to \(W^{1,p}(M_\veps;N)\) is much more sensitive to the topology of \(N\).
 However, it is clear that as soon as \eqref{eq:surjectivity_ptrace} is independent of the topology of \(M\) and the target manifold allows to extend functions in \(W^{1-1/p,p}(\p M;N)\) to the inside of \(M\), they can also be extended to the outside.
 Correspondingly, as soon as one of the above is not possible, nor is the other.
-In these instances, (\(Q_{tr}\)) becomes relevant to the question of the necessity of \eqref{eq:surjectivity_ptrace} for \eqref{eq:extension_property}.
-In fact, taking into account Proposition~\ref{prop:suff_cond}, as soon as \eqref{eq:surjectivity_ptrace} is fulfilled, then problems \eqref{eq:surjectivity_ptrace} and \eqref{eq:extension_property} naturally coincide -- and simultaneously hold true.
-We validate this observation below in Proposition~\ref{prop:gen_nec_cond_smallp} for the case that \(N\) is \(\lfloor p-1\rfloor\)-connected.
+In these instances, the answer to question (\(Q_{tr}\)) is closely related to the necessity of property \eqref{eq:surjectivity_ptrace} for property \eqref{eq:extension_property}.
+For example, taking into account Proposition~\ref{prop:suff_cond}, as soon as the conditions on \(M\), \(N\), and \(p\) are met such that property \eqref{eq:surjectivity_ptrace} is fulfilled, then properties \eqref{eq:surjectivity_ptrace} and \eqref{eq:extension_property} naturally coincide -- and hold simultaneously.
+We validate this observation below in Proposition~\ref{prop:gen_nec_cond_smallp} for the case where \(N\) is \(\lfloor p-1\rfloor\)-connected.
 In Proposition~\ref{prop:case2.2} we extend this result to target manifolds $N$ for which \(\pi_1(N)\) is only finite, by additionally assuming that \(\p M\) is simply connected.
-Again, this will turn out to be a case when \eqref{eq:surjectivity_ptrace} and \eqref{eq:extension_property} are valid.
+Again, this will turn out to be a case where properties \eqref{eq:surjectivity_ptrace} and \eqref{eq:extension_property} are valid.

-To our knowledge, in all the remaining cases the question whether \eqref{eq:surjectivity_ptrace} is necessary for \eqref{eq:extension_property} remains completely open at the moment.
+To our knowledge, in all the remaining cases the question of whether property \eqref{eq:surjectivity_ptrace} is necessary for property \eqref{eq:extension_property} remains completely open at the moment.